Are Deep Speech Denoising Models Robust to Adversarial Noise?: Experiments

 \subsubsection{Defenses}

-We discovered that simple Gaussian perturbation offers reasonable protection against adversarial perturbations, though only when applied at a low enough SNR to damage model performance (Figure \ref{fig:whitenoisedefensewnd}; note that a STOI enhancement of $0$ is slightly lower than the unattacked average of $\sim 0.044$).
-However, we do not assume adaptation by the attacker; knowledge of this defense would likely allow the attacker to train more noise-resistant perturbations (see, e.g., \citet{tramer2020adaptiveattacksadversarialexampledefenses} for an example of such adaptive attacks in image classifiers), emphasizing a need for more sophisticated defenses.
+We discovered that simple Gaussian perturbation offers reasonable protection against adversarial perturbations, though only when applied at a low enough SNR to damage model performance (Figure \ref{fig:wnd}; note that a STOI enhancement of $0$ is slightly lower than the unattacked average of $\sim 0.044$).
+However, we do not assume adaptation by the attacker; knowledge of the defense might enable more noise-resistant perturbations, emphasizing a need for more sophisticated defenses.